TraceTray tracks cursor behaviour. For the full demo experience, open this on a desktop browser.

 You're on the list.

-We'll be in touch when TraceTray is ready.
-Thanks for your interest.
+We'll reach out when TraceTray is ready.

 FAQ